Cloud Foundry Environment Variables

 CF_INSTANCE_PORT

-The external, or host-side, port corresponding to the internal, or container-side, port with value PORT.
-This value is generally different from the PORT of the app instance.
+The external (host-side) port corresponding to the internal (container-side) port with value PORT.
+This value is usually different from the PORT of the app instance.

 CF_INSTANCE_PORTS

-The list of mappings between internal, or container-side, and external, or host-side, ports allocated to the instance’s container.
-Not all of the internal ports are necessarily available for the application to bind to, as some of them may be used by system-provided services that also run inside the container.
-These internal and external values may differ.
+The list of mappings between internal (container-side) and external (host-side) ports allocated to the container running the app instance.
+Not all of the internal ports are necessarily available for the app to bind to, as some of them might be used by system-provided services that also run inside the container.
+These internal and external values might differ.

 DATABASE_URL